nickmvincent/ugc-val-est/implementation_details.md

 # A (relatively detailed) note on some design choices

+## TLDR: Important considerations for future work
+Much more careful consideration of non-English Wikipedia posts would be very important for follow-up work that focuses on specific communities (especially sub-reddits that do not use English) or any work that wants to examine effects across different language communities.
+That being said, the current state of this code is not capable of properly analyzing subcommunities with many links to non-English Wikipedia.

+Use of Pageview API: we used the mediawiki pageview API, which (1) returns daily page views and (2) does not return results for dates before Oct.
+2015.
+Therefore, links from before Oct.
+2015 are not included in the page view analysis.
+For more detailed analysis of cross-community relationships (e.g. looking at time series), using hourly page views might be valauble!

 ## What is a Wikipedia link?
 We looked for a simple pattern to find wikipedia links: "wikipedia.org/wiki"